rock-the-prototype/dsl-docs/08_API_Specification.md

 # 08. API Specification (OpenAPI 3.1)

-This document provides the official API specification for the Audit-by-Design DSL Core.
+This document provides the official API specification for the **Audit-by-Design DSL Core**.
-All endpoints are formally defined using the **OpenAPI 3.1** standard and ensure that the DSL can be integrated safely, deterministically, and reproducibly into external systems, CI/CD pipelines,
-governance engines, and audit frameworks.

 The API is intentionally minimal, versioned, and built around the core DSL pipeline:

 1. **Normalization** — Convert user input into canonical form